fuksito/markdown-toolbar/README.markdown

     *= require markdown-toolbar

-Then you can add toolbar to any textarea by adding a class +markdown-toolbar+ to it
+Then you can add toolbar to any textarea by adding a class **markdown-toolbar** to it

     <%= f.text_area :text, :class => "markdown-toolbar" %>